holzmanj/shove/README.md

 # SHOVE
-A little expression-oriented programming language with some fun/weird features.
+A small expression-oriented programming language with some fun/weird features.

-*(This is really just a PL design experiment I did for fun, so don't expect it to be well thought-out or useful).*
+*(This is really just a language design experiment I did for fun, so don't expect it to be well thought-out or useful).*

 ## Syntax